There are a few expert tips on how to handle a narcissistic parent or a narcissist of any kind.

 Free to do whatever I wanted, maybe I’ll celebrate, and maybe I won’t.

-An astrologer once told me that most of life’s problems run on an eight-month cycle if it’s more than eight months people start to get worried about mental illness.
+An astrologer once told me most of life’s problems run on an eight-month cycle if it’s more than eight months people start to get worried about mental illness.

 I must’ve taken two cycles because it took me at least sixteen months after going no contact for my head to stop spinning.